vember31/home-ops/README.md

 ## ⛵ Kubernetes

 There is a template over at [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) if you want to follow along with some of the practices in use here.
-This repository was not created via this template, but heavily inspired its structure.
+This repository was not created via this template, but was heavily inspired by its structure.

 ### Installation